silverstripe/silverstripe-dms/README.md

 Additionally, documents are stored and managed as part of a page instead of away in a separate assets store.

+Read more about the DMS module in this [blog post on silverstripe.org](http://www.silverstripe.org/document-management-system-module)

 Features:

  * Relation of documents to pages